-- (a) Site: The sand bars are highly disturbed by clam diggers, picnickers, fishermen, and users of all-terrain vehicles.
-Several seasonal-use cabins have been erected on the barrier beach islands. - (b) Surrounding Area: Adjacent parts of the Crown-owned Black Lands is currently harvested for peat.
+(a) Site: The sand bars are highly disturbed by clam diggers, picnickers, fishermen, and users of all-terrain vehicles.
+Several seasonal-use cabins have been erected, for the most part illegally, on the barrier beach islands.

+(b) Surrounding Area: Adjacent parts of the Crown-owned Black Lands are currently harvested for peat.